bernlu/garp/readme.md

 * Drawing all WSPD pairs of a specific cell
 * Drawing paths between cell pairs
 * Drawing (some) points contained in a cell

-Examples can be found in the [generate_visualizations.sh](generate_visualizations.sh) script which generates all images used in the analysis chapter of the thesis.

 #### Additional analysis binaries
 These calculate additional data or print detailed progress information for all algorithms.
 Take a look at the [run_analysis.sh](run_analysis.sh) script for details.